jasoncortese/fast-inverse-square-root/PITCHME.md

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">We can now make sense of the original function: <i>shift right for the square root, negate for the inverse, and our magic number is simply three-halves.</i></div>
 @snapend

-@snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">...
-Apply one iteration of Newton's method, and we have a surprisingly accurate approximation for the inverse square root!</div>
-@snapend

 @snap[midpoint span-60 text-05]